 - 1. Evaluate the market and non-market impacts of distant water fishing (DWF), by exploring different scenarios related to DWF trawler access in Libera.
 Current scenarios of interest include: - a.
 BAU: Business As Usual, with no change in the current amount or license agreements of DWF trawling vessels. - b.
 License Access: Increase licensing fees by 40%. - c.
 Ending DWF Trawler Access: Total elimination of any DWF trawling vessels within the Liberian Exclusive Economic Zone (EEZ) (modeled as a 100% access fee). - 2.
-Provide a qualitative analysis for key non-quantifiable concerns to be used alongside scenario evaluation for decision-making.
+Qualitative analysis Provide a qualitative analysis for key non-quantifiable concerns to be used alongside scenario evaluation for decision-making.
 Topics include: - a.
 Illegal, under, and unreported (IUU) fishing - b.
 Human rights violations - c.
 Shrimp trawling within the Inshore Exclusion Zone (IEZ) - 3.
-Evaluate the economic, social, and environmental implications based on each scenario's expected outcomes to identify key trade-offs for government and local communities to use for decision-making.
+Evaluate the economic, social, and environmental implications based on each scenario's expected outcomes to identify key trade-offs for government and local communities to use for decision-making. - 4.
+Synthesize existing research on distant water fishing in Liberia, focusing on DWF trawler access and its impact on artisanal fisheries.